seniortechdev/seniortechdev/README.md

 ### 🚀 Key Projects & Contributions

-Here are some highlights from my portfolio—feel free to dive into the repos:
+Here are some highlights from my portfolio feel free to dive into the repos:

 - **Custom Solana Smart Contracts**: Built high-throughput programs using Rust and Anchor for decentralized exchanges and lending platforms.
 - **Ethereum DeFi Protocols**: Architected secure staking, swap, and governance systems with Solidity, audited for $MM+ TVL.
 Integrated with Chainlink oracles for real-world data.